franko172000/simple-classified/README.md

 # Run on Docker
 1. Make sure you have installed docker and docker compose
 2. Make a copy of the .env.example and save it as .env or rename it to .env
+3. Make sure port 3306 is not in use on your machine
-3. Navigate to the directory on your terminal and run the command below
+4. Navigate to the directory on your terminal and run the command below

 ```bash
  docker-compose up